domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Sit down & don't touch sh!t.
 The master of the house will be with you shortly.
 He's vacuuming. --Anthony Mason, American basketball player

 You can't be funny at the beach. --Jerry Seinfeld via James Pietragallo, both American comedians

+The best way to control the opposition is to lead it ourselves. --Vladimir Lenin, Former Premier of the Soviet Union